Monika-81/padel-pals/README.md

 ### **Languages**

 - **Django**
 <br> For this full stack project the Python based framework Django is the development language for the application.
-I used PostgreSQL database, psycopg2 as th adapter and a gunicorn server.
-I Installed a battery of extra libraries to help run everything smoothly:
+I used PostgreSQL database, psycopg2 as the adapter and a gunicorn server.
+I installed a battery of extra libraries to help run everything smoothly:

 - Cloudinary (to host static files)
 - AllAuth (for authentication)